rhboot/shim/SBAT.md

 number to be published for one of their product's components.
 This avoids triggering an industry wide re-publishing of otherwise safe components.

+In the example above, 1 is sbat's minimum global generation number.

-A product-specific minimum generation number only applies to the instance of that component that is signed with that product name.
+A **product-specific minimum generation number** only applies to the instance of that component that is signed with that product name.
 Another product's instance of the same component may be installed on the same system and would not be subject to the other product's product-specific minimum generation